huangeddie/style-transfer-quality/README.md

 ## Comparisons
 ![comparisons](imgs/comparisons.png)
-Current methods of style transfer use second order statistics to match the feature distributions, Such methods include Adaptive Instance Normalization and mean square error of the Gramian matrices.
+Current methods of style transfer use second order statistics to match the feature distributions.
+Such methods include Adaptive Instance Normalization and mean square error of the Gramian matrices.

 We propose two methods that significantly improve feature distribution matching,